-Aborted Arc: Volume 11 randomly drops the storyline about a cannibal serial killer halfway through in order to focus on the more popular story arc of Mal and the gang battling the Salazar cartel in San Trobida.
+Aborted Arc: Season 11 randomly drops the storyline about a cannibal serial killer halfway through in order to focus on the more popular story arc of Mal and the gang battling the Salazar cartel in San Trobida.

 Action Girl: Blaise, Natara, Maria and Amy while she's in Brimstone, among other females.

 All Crimes Are Equal: Wendy Wilcox in Domestic Disturbance.
 The reason for the first two murders?
 Her husband was cheating on her.
 Reason for murder number three?
 Barbara stole her snickerdoodles recipe.

 Amoral Attorney: Catherine Krutzik shows shades of this at the end of the Under My Skin dyad.
 Why does she want to represent a patently guilty killer?
 For increased fees and media rights, of course!

 Arms Dealer: Captain Abe Miller.
 A little unusual in that while he is operating in the black market, he's still very conscientious about background checks.
 Too bad background checks won't reveal very recent Sanity Slippage.

 Artistic License - Geography: Done intentionally with the latitude and longitude of San Trobida in 11-6.
 The writers made sure that the exact location would, in our world, be in the Gulf of Mexico, rather than on land, if only to keep fans from making a pilgrimage.
 The location is pretty close to the Pánama/Colombia border, admittedly.